- Student responsibility

 Students who declare more than one major are expected to meet in full all requirements of both majors, including the departmental comprehensive exams.

-At the time of declaring a major or a minor, students choose to declare the major or minor that was in effect when they entered Bluffton University or the one that is in effect when they declare the major or minor.
+Students declare the major or minor that is in effect when they declare the major or minor.

-The forms are to be distributed in class and class time is to be used for students to complete them.
-They are then to be returned, by a student, to the registrar's office.
-The results will be tabulated and a report will be sent to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty members.
+Evaluation results will be tabulated and a report will be sent to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty members.
 No reports will be given to faculty until grades are turned in.
-Except for courses with low enrollments, faculty members receive the original forms completed by students.
 Copies of the reports are filed in the academic affairs office.

 Assessment is an ongoing effort by Bluffton University to measure student learning in order to determine the degree to which Bluffton is meeting its goals for educating its students.
 The information gained through assessment is crucial to the university's efforts to improve its educational programs.
 To that end, student papers and other assignments may be read by university employees other than the immediate classroom teacher.
 When student work is used for assessment purposes, precautions are taken to insure the anonymity of the student, and the student's confidentiality will be respected.